-(a) Compliance with any other applicable Kitsap County Ordinances.

-(b) In the event that thinning or topping in a buffer area is necessary the director may require replanting of the buffer area.

-(c) Required erosion control measures shall be implemented and maintained to the current Kitsap County silt and erosion control policies.

-(d) When a project is phased, the timber harvest may also be phased.

-(e) It is the applicant's responsibility to arrange for on-site inspection of the project as may be outlined in the conditions of the timber harvest permit.
+- (a) Compliance with any other applicable Kitsap County Ordinances. - (b) In the event that thinning or topping in a buffer area is necessary the director may require replanting of the buffer area. - (c) Required erosion control measures shall be implemented and maintained to the current Kitsap County silt and erosion control policies. - (d) When a project is phased, the timber harvest may also be phased. - (e) It is the applicant's responsibility to arrange for on-site inspection of the project as may be outlined in the conditions of the timber harvest permit.

 18.16.080 Application for timber harvest permit.

-This section has been rewritten (a) All timber harvest applications shall be made to the to speak to the different timber Kitsap County department of community development h narvest permit types: prior to submittal of the forest practices application to the C Conversion Options, Conversions, Department of Natural Resources. a and Danger Trees. (b) All timber harvest applications shall declare the type, scale and schedule of future development plans.
-If primary development approval is required, a timber harvest permit will not be granted until the primary development application is approved by the county (a) Applications for a Kitsap County Conversion Option Harvest Plan (COHP) timber harvest permit shall be made to DCD.
+- (a) All timber harvest applications shall be made to the Kitsap County department of community development prior to submittal of the forest practices application to the Department of Natural Resources. - (b) All timber harvest applications shall declare the type, scale and schedule of future development plans.
+If primary development approval is required, a timber harvest permit will not be granted until the primary development application is approved by the county - (a) Applications for a Kitsap County Conversion Option Harvest Plan (COHP) timber harvest permit shall be made to DCD.
 Review of the application and a field visit will be conducted by DCD staff, staff from affected Indian Tribes, and representatives from stage agencies including, but not limited to, DNR, and DFW.
-After completion of any
+After completion of any corrective actions on the application through review and approval procedures, DCD shall provide an approval letter to DNR prior to submittal of the forest practices application.